-Theorem 3.1 is a generalization of the result of Pant et. al. [6] in the sense that the conditions of semi-compatibility and weak compatibility have been replaced by compatibility of type (P) and occasionally weakly compatible.
+Remark 3.1.
+The above theorem is a generalization of the result of Pant et. al. [9] in the sense that the conditions of semi-compatibility and weak compatibility have been replaced by compatibility of type (β) and occasionally weakly compatible.